JERICHO COMMUNITY CENTRE

 Note: If you are booking for a birthday party, or are a one-off user who will be paying in advance, you should not use Hallmaster.
 Instead you should use either the One-off room request form or the Party request form.
 In this case you need to pay in advance.

-If you are a regular user and wish to be invoiced you will need an account and password.
+If you are going to a regular user and wish to be invoiced you will need an account and password.
 This will enable you see your bookings directly and make requests for future bookings, or for changes to existing bookings.
-If you have used the centre since March 2024, there will already be an account in your name.
-All you need to do is set the password.
-In that case please request a password link through our contact form.
+If you have set up an account without a password you can later request a password link through our contact form.
 You can also use that form for any other queries.

-You can sign in in a number of ways.
+You can register or sign in in a number of ways.
 The general link is https://v2.hallmaster.co.uk/.
-Or you can start from our availability schedule, and pres the + link on the hall or day you need.
-This will invite you to sign in.
+Or you can start from our availability schedule, and press the + link on the hall or day you need.
+This will invite you to sign or register.
 Once signed in as a user, the principal items are Booking and Invoicing.

 Although the process is straightforward, you may find the notes below useful.
 And if you want to dig deeper there is also a HallMaster User Guide as well as a YouTube video.